Are you feeling under pressure, overworked, or that there is just too much to do?

-Grow a ministry area before you add staff.
-As a general guideline, hire new positions only when your church is growing.
-Click To Tweet This is more complicated in the case of a church plant or launching a new campus.
-But even with a start-up, there is ministry momentum.
-A vision is clear, money has been raised, and general support has been generated before anyone receives a paycheck.
-Bottom line, grow the ministry then add staff.
-Push repeat.
+The timing is more complicated in the case of a church plant or launching a new campus.
+However, even with a start-up, there is ministry momentum before the launch.
+The vision is clear, money has been raised, and general support has been generated before staff are hired.

-2) The position advances your vision and expand ministry.
+2) The position advances your vision and expands the ministry.